How to Open an LLC Bank Account: A Step-by-Step Guide

 What is a limited liability company (LLC)?

-A limited liability company (LLC) is a legal business structure that protects you and your personal assets from your business debts and other liabilities.
+A limited liability company (LLC) is a popular way to structure your business.
+It helps protect your personal assets from business debts and liabilities.

 Why is it important to open a business bank account?